api-platform/docs/core/messenger.md

 That's all!

 By default, the handler will process your message synchronously.
-If you want it to be consumed asynchronously (e.g. by on a worker machine), [configure a transport and the consumer](https://symfony.com/doc/current/messenger.html#transports).
+If you want it to be consumed asynchronously (e.g. by a worker machine), [configure a transport and the consumer](https://symfony.com/doc/current/messenger.html#transports).

 ## Accessing to the Data Returned by the Handler